Tamas-Toth-ebola/Emulated-Hue-for-Home-Assistant/README.md

 ## Features
 - Your Areas in Home Assistant will be auto created as rooms in the HUE app.
 - All your Home Assistant lights will be supported with full functionality.
+- **Smart Naming:** Devices are automatically prefixed with their Area name (e.g., "Kitchen Light") to avoid naming conflicts.
+- **Cover Support:** Support for covers/shutters (Open/Close/Position mapping).
 - Allow you to create your own HUE groups and scenes.
 - Secured connection and authentication flow (unlike default emulated hue component in hass).
-- Fully emulates a "V2" HUE bridge.
+- Fully emulates a "V2" HUE bridge with persistent Bridge ID (stable across Docker restarts).
 - Loosely coupled with HomeAssistant over low-latency websockets.
 - Experimental support for HUE Entertainment (see below).